Error Handling

 Once you have the Error ID, the next step is to decide how to respond to the error.
 You can use the CLI tool to interact with the error by adding respond to the following commands.

-SKIP TASK: Bypass the current failed task and continue with the next one in the workflow.
-When skipping a transport task, be cautious as it skips both the robot and transport layer movements.
+SKIP TASK: Bypass the current failed task and continue with the next task in the workflow.
+When skipping a transport task, be cautious, as it skips both the robot and transport layer movements.
 Ensure that you manually place the labware on the next instrument if needed.linq workcell error respond --workcell-id= --error-id= --action= skip-task

-ABORT LABWARE: Abort labware related to the error and continue execution for labware who’s flow is not affected by the error.
-Affected labware will not be continued and need to be cleared from the system before continuing.Labware is considered affected when it is dependent on the labware journey of labware involved in the error, for example if a labware is used alongside an errored labware.
+ABORT LABWARE: Abort labware related to the error and continue execution for labware whose flow is not affected by the error.
+Affected labware will not continue and must be cleared from the system before continuing.Labware is considered affected when it depends on the journey of labware involved in the error, for example if a labware is used alongside errored labware.
 Task dependencies do not influence affected labware.

 linq workcell error respond --workcell-id= --error-id= --action= abort-labware

-This command will return the list of labware that is affected by the error and that needs to be removed from the workcell:
+This command will return a list of labware affected by the error that need to be removed from the workcell:

 The following labware will be affected by the abort-labware action: ┏━━━━━━━━━━━━┳━━━━━━━━━━━━━━━┳━━━━━━━━━━━━━━━━━━━━━━┓ ┃ Labware ID ┃ Reason ┃ Current Location ┃ ┡━━━━━━━━━━━━╇━━━━━━━━━━━━━━━╇━━━━━━━━━━━━━━━━━━━━━━┩ │ labware_1 │ some reason 1 │ instrument_x, slot 1 │ │ labware_2 │ some reason 2 │ instrument_y, slot 2 │ └────────────┴───────────────┴──────────────────────┘ Remove the labware from the workcell and then choose confirm, or choose cancel

 This action can be confirmed or canceled.
-Canceling will not execute the abort-labware action or abort the run, other error handling actions can still be attempted after cancelling.
+Canceling will not execute the abort-labware action or abort the run.
+Other error handling actions can still be attempted after canceling.

-RESET: This option resets the specific workcell, returning the workcell to its initial state.
+RESET: This option resets the specific workcell, returning it to its initial state.
 You will be required to abort the workflow before resetting the workcell.linq workcell error respond --workcell-id= --error-id= --action= reset

 Available Failure Actions